DrexelCS360Su2022/homework-3-tnguyen21/README.md

 Problem 2: 4h30m

+I attempted this problem very late at night.
+Took much longer than it should've.

 Problem 3: 2h15m

 Attempted problem but having trouble figuring out how to create new environment for let body to run in.